No Tags Found!

 KK!HR

-You can also take up with the respective social media for misusing their platform to defame and denigrate an official of the company and seek to block their access.
+You can also take up the issue with the respective social media platform for misusing their platform to defame and denigrate an official of the company and seek to block their access.

 The immunity provided in the Trade Union Act 1923 is only for genuine trade union activities in furtherance of the union objectives and not for personal vendetta.
-So the case of defamation would lie.
-There is no provision in the Trade Union Act for the Registrar of Trade Unions to take cognizance of any deliberate misuse of the registration granted, however, you may consider making a complaint to the Registrar to deregister the union for the alleged acts, for whatever worth it is but it will surely put them in defensive mode.
+So, a case of defamation would lie.
+There is no provision in the Trade Union Act for the Registrar of Trade Unions to take cognizance of any deliberate misuse of the registration granted; however, you may consider making a complaint to the Registrar to deregister the union for the alleged acts, for whatever worth it is, but it will surely put them in a defensive mode.

 From India, Mumbai

-Once an employee is terminated due to any reason, the scope of initiating action under Service rules or Labour laws comes to an end.
-It is true that the terminated employee has option to file case against the employer if the former challenges his termination.
-But you cannot make a former employee follow the protocols of the company.
-Therefore, the only remedy available is filing a complaint against those who has posted deformative messages in the social media following the provisions of IT Acts.
-This can be done not as an HR Head but in his personal capacity. of course, he can use his company designation to strengthen or prove the hostility that the posters have with him.
+Once an employee is terminated for any reason, the scope of initiating action under service rules or labor laws comes to an end.
+It is true that the terminated employee has the option to file a case against the employer if they challenge their termination.
+However, you cannot make a former employee follow the protocols of the company.
+Therefore, the only remedy available is filing a complaint against those who have posted defamatory messages on social media, following the provisions of IT Acts.
+This can be done not as an HR Head but in a personal capacity.
+Of course, the HR Head can use their company designation to strengthen or prove the hostility that the posters have towards them.

 From India, Kannur